Skip to Main Content

 • Served as national defense counsel for a major insurance broker in class action lawsuits asserting claims for consumer protection, fraud, civil conspiracy, and civil RICO, among others, and pending in more than 10 jurisdictions.
 The matters were globally resolved on terms favorable to our client.

-• Defended national putative class action lawsuit in federal court asserting claims under the Fair Credit Reporting Act by successfully compelling individual arbitration.
+• Defended against a national putative class action lawsuit in federal court asserting claims under the Fair Credit Reporting Act by successfully compelling individual arbitration.

 • Successfully defended a financial institution and its officers and directors in a putative class action lawsuit in federal court in South Carolina asserting breach of fiduciary duty claims and violations of the securities laws.